-To eliminate saturation or clipping problems, the THS7360 has an input level shift feature.
-The resulting output with a 0-V applied input signal is approximately 120 mV.
-The THS7360 rail-to-rail output stage can create this output level while connected to a typical video load.
+To eliminate saturation or clipping problems, the THS7365 has a 150-mV input level shift feature.
+This feature takes the input voltage and adds an internal +150-mV shift to the signal.
+Because the THS7365 also has a gain of 6 dB (2 V/V), the resulting output with a 0-V applied input signal is approximately 300 mV.
+The THS7365 rail-to-rail output stage can create this output level while connected to a typical video load.
 This configuration ensures that no saturation or clipping of the sync signals occur.
 This shift is constant, regardless of the input signal.
-For example, if a 0.1-V input is applied to the SD channel, the output is 0.1V X 5.6 V/V + 0.12V = 0.68 V.
+For example, if a 1-V input is applied, the output is 2.3 V.

-Because the internal gain is fixed, the gain dictates what the allowable linear input voltage range can be without clipping concerns.
+Because the internal gain is fixed at +6 dB, the gain dictates what the allowable linear input voltage range can be without clipping concerns.
 For example, if the power supply is set to 3 V, the maximum output is approximately 2.9 V while driving a significant amount of current.
-Thus, to avoid clipping on the SD channels, the allowable input is (2.9 V - 0.12 V)/5.6 = 0.5 V. This range is valid for up to the maximum recommended 5-V power supply that allows approximately a (4.9 V - 0.12 V)/5.6 = 0.85 V input range while avoiding clipping on the output.
+Thus, to avoid clipping, the allowable input is ([2.9 V/2] - 0.15 V) = 1.3 V. This range is valid for up to the maximum recommended 5-V power supply that allows approximately a ([4.9 V/2] - 0.15 V) = 2.3 V input range while avoiding clipping on the output.

-The input impedance of the THS7360 in this mode of operation is dictated by the internal, $800-k\Omega$ pull-down resistor, as shown in Figure 44.
+The input impedance of the THS7365 in this mode of operation is dictated by the internal, $800\text{-}k\Omega$ pull-down resistor, as shown in Figure 117.
 Note that the internal voltage shift does not appear at the input pin; it only shows at the output pin.

-Figure 44.
+Figure 117.
 Equivalent DC Input Mode Circuit